rugbyprof/4443-Internet-Programming/Assignments/05-Meme_Generator/README.md

 ### Requirements

-- Get your own ttf font from where ever (google fonts lets say) and use it (impact is pretty standard).
+- Get your own `ttf` font from where ever (google fonts lets say) and use it (impact is pretty standard).
 - Add a dropdown list to allow for font size choice.
+    - Choosing a number in the list will fire off an ajax request to `app.py` to actually change font size.
 - Add a textbox that accepts an rgb tuple to change font color.
 - Allow for line breaks to happen in both top and bottom text.
 - Save meme to appropriate folder.
+- Fix the file name function so it doesn't create a new instance for every key stroke.

 ### Deliverables